jamiefdhurst/journal/README.md

 Journal serves as an easy-to-read and simple Golang program for new developers to try their hand at modifying, extending and playing with.
-It deliberately has only one dependency to ensure that the full end-to-end flow of the system can be udnerstood through standard Golang libraries.
+It deliberately has only one dependency to ensure that the full end-to-end flow of the system can be understood through standard Golang libraries.

 It's also a nice little Journal that you can use to keep your thoughts in, or as a basic blog platform.

 ## Installation and Setup (local method)

-1. Clone the repository to `$GOPATH/src/github.com/jamiefdhurst/journal`.
+1. Clone the repository.
 2. Make sure the `$GOPATH/data` directory exists.
-3. Change directory to `$GOPATH/src/github.com/jamiefdhurst/journal`.
-4. Run `go get` to install dependencies
+3. Run `go get ./...` to install dependencies
-5. Run `go build journal` to create the executable.
+4. Run `go build journal.go` to create the executable.
-6. Run `./journal` to load the application on port 3000.
+5. Run `./journal` to load the application on port 3000.
 You should now be able to fully access it at [http://localhost:3000](http://localhost:3000)

 ## Installation and Setup (Docker method)